 By the end of 1972, Hammerin’ Hank Aaron had plodded his way past Mays, who was then toiling for the New York Mets and was clearly nearing the end of the line.
 They entered 1973 in second and third place, respectively, on the career homer list, and Topps commemorated the impending chase with a #1 card featuring the Big 3: Ruth on top, Aaron and Mays below.

 Aaron would pop, yes, 40 home runs in 1973 to move within one of The Babe, and leaving Mays 53 dingers in his rear-view mirror.
 Willie hung up his spikes after famously stumbling in the World Series, but Hank kept raking, all the way to 755 homers.

-You can buy the triumvirate card these days for under $10, though expect to pay more than $100 for graded copies in NM-MT condition.
+You can buy the triumvirate card these days for under $20, though expect to pay much more for graded copies in NM-MT condition.

 Don’t Be So Series-ous

 As Ruth unwittingly prepared to fall, so too did another baseball (card) tradition — scarce high numbers.